 Our annual performance-based bonus program for named executive officers provides incentive compensation that is specifically designed to motivate our named executive officers to achieve pre-established company-wide priorities set by the board of directors and to reward them for results and achievements in a given year.
 The annual target bonus opportunities for our named executive officers are determined by the compensation committee in the first quarter of each fiscal year and expressed as a percentage of their annual base salary, with the potential bonus opportunity generally commensurate with each executive's role and responsibilities.
-The bonus program has historically been paid out in cash; however, in an effort to further align their interests with that of our stockholders, beginning in fiscal year 2021 and continued for fiscal years 2022 and 2023, our named executive officers and other senior executives had the opportunity to exchange their bonus cash compensation opportunity for an equity-based opportunity, pursuant to our Senior Leadership Equity Bonus Program, as more fully described below.
+The bonus program has historically been paid out in cash; however, in an effort to further align their interests with that of our stockholders, beginning in fiscal year 2021 and continued for fiscal years 2022, 2023 and 2024, our named executive officers and other senior executives had the opportunity to exchange their bonus cash compensation opportunity for an equity-based opportunity, pursuant to our Senior Leadership Equity Bonus Program, as more fully described below.

 Target Award Opportunities.
-The target annual performance-based bonus award opportunities of our named executive officers were determined by the compensation committee in the first quarter of fiscal year 2023 and expressed as a percentage of their annual base salary, as follows:
+The target annual performance-based bonus award opportunities of our named executive officers were determined by the compensation committee in the first quarter of fiscal year 2024 and expressed as a percentage of their annual base salary, as follows:

-Named Executive Officer FY2022 Target Bonus Opportunity (%) FY2023 Target Bonus Opportunity (%) FY2023 Target Bonus Opportunity (\$)
+Named Executive Officer FY2023 Target Bonus Opportunity (%) FY2024 Target Bonus Opportunity (%) FY2024 Target Bonus Opportunity (\$)

 Dev Ittycheria 70 70 280,000

 Michael Gordon 65 65 211,250

-Cedric Pech 140 140 381,074 (1)
+Cedric Pech 140 140 409,301(1)

-Mark Porter 65 65 211,250
+Mark Porter (2) 65 65 211.250

-(1) Mr. Pech's bonus is paid in Swiss Francs (CHF) and, for the purposes of the table, is converted into U.S. dollars based on the exchange rate as of January 31, 2023 of 1.08 CHF to the U.S. dollar.
+(1) Mr. Pech's bonus is paid in Swiss Francs (CHF) and, for the purposes of the table, is converted into U.S. dollars based on the exchange rate as of January 31, 2024 of 1.16 CHF to the U.S. dollar.

-In fiscal year 2023, there were no adjustments to target bonus opportunities for any of our named executive officers.
+In fiscal year 2024, there were no adjustments to target bonus opportunities for any of our named executive officers.

 Executive Bonus Goal Setting.
-The compensation committee approved the performance metrics and their relative weighting for fiscal year 2023 performance-based bonus awards in the first quarter of fiscal year 2023.
-The targets against which performance is measured are generated through our annual budget and strategic planning process, which was reviewed with our board of directors and finalized in the first quarter of fiscal year 2023.
-For fiscal year 2023, the compensation committee again determined that the performance goals for our named executive officers would be comprised entirely of corporate performance goals.
+The compensation committee approved the performance metrics and their relative weighting for fiscal year 2024 performance-based bonus awards in the first quarter of fiscal year 2024.
+The targets against which performance is measured are generated through our annual budget and strategic planning process, which was reviewed with our board of directors and finalized in the first quarter of fiscal year 2024.
+For fiscal year 2024, the compensation committee again determined that the performance goals for our named executive officers would be comprised entirely of corporate performance goals.
+In addition, the Chief Revenue Officer's performance metrics, and their relative weighting, was changed to align with those of our other named executive officers.
 The compensation committee believes that these goals represent rigorous objectives for our named executive officers and align with stockholder interests.
-The named executive officers' fiscal year 2023 performance-based bonus awards are tied to the achievement of these goals, as set forth below.